 Preparation for the Sacrament of Reconciliation (Confession) for children is done in the first and second grade through Sts.
 Joseph and John School.
 Those students attending public school are prepared through the Parish School of Religion (PSR).

-At St. John Neumann Parish the Sacrament of Reconciliation is celebrated on Saturday afternoon from 4:00 to 4:30pm or by appointment with one of our priests.
-Communal celebrations of the Sacrament of Reconciliation are available during Advent and Lent.
+At St. John Neumann Parish the Sacrament of Reconciliation is celebrated on Saturday mornings 9am-10am and Tuesday & Thursday evening 5:30pm-6:15pm or by appointment with one of our priests.